ImHankMi/ImHankMi.github.io/en/live.md

 `Our video is not to be missed`

 * Event 【[Skip](https://live.bilibili.com/25463078)】
-`Game Live, New Product Launch, VedicLog Live`
+`Game Live, New Product Launch, VideoLog Live`

 * Voice 【[Skip](https://www.hankmi.com/en/service_not_available)】
 `Listen to HankMi sounds with voice assistants, map navigation, sound programs, and more`